kahunacohen/real-world-fp/README.md

 ### Immutability

-The second main characteristic of fp is immutablity.
+The second main characteristic of fp is immutability.
 Immutability means *not* modifying variables in-place, or after they are initialized.
-Like using pure functions, immutablity makes programs easier to reason about and thus less buggy.
+Like using pure functions, immutability makes programs easier to reason about and thus less buggy.
 Immutability also lends itself to concurrency.
 It's easier to avoid race conditions if variables aren't man-handled in arbitrary locations.

 ### Composition over Inheritance

 In fp composition is used instead of inheritance.
 We specialize by plugging smaller functions together to make larger functions using pipelines to *transform* data.
 This is best illustrated by the Unix toolset, which is a collection of small, focused programs that can be strung together.
 Each program takes from `stdin` and outputs to `stdout`.
 Unix programs don't care about where they get their input from and where they dump their output.

 The power and flexibility of this paradigm comes when we combine these small programs together.
-For example, to get the first name in alphebetical order of a list of unordered names in a file:
+For example, to get the first name in alphabetical order of a list of unordered names in a file:

 names.txt:
 ```